Māori creative tackles ‘struggling artist’ stigma

 The six-month Tai o Hī Tai o Hā programme is run by Toi Ngāpuhi, a Te Tai Tokerau iwi arts agency.

-The course is for taiohi (youth) aged 18-28 who are actively pursuing a career in the arts.
+The course is for taiohi (youth) aged 18-28 who are actively pursuing a career in arts.

 Green is one of 19 talented creatives from this year’s intake and the oldest student.